Tom Neff- IFT Drone Lead Instructor

 Crystal Bloeman is a retired science teacher of 34+ years in public schools and am in my 42nd year working with students.
 During my tenure I have always included aerospace in some fashion.
 I received the A. Scott Crossfield National Teacher of the Year Award, was a finalist as the Colorado Teacher of the Year, and in Who’s Who in America Teachers, Science and Engineers.
 In addition, I was on the Board of Advisors for the Space Coalition with my name listed between Buzz Aldrin and Robert Crippin.
 I am a teacher liaison for the Space Foundation and continue learning about all that is related to aviation and space.

-George Poli– Intro to Aerospace Studies: CMA Course Assistant & Young Falcons: Castle Rock Course Assistant
+George "G-Dawg" Poli– Intro to Aerospace Studies: CMA Course Assistant & Young Falcons: Castle Rock Course Assistant

 George is originally from New York and joined the US Air Force in 1988.
 He started his career refueling aircraft at Kadena AB, Japan.
 During his time in the Air Force, he assumed many roles, teaching and supervisory, and earned his teaching degree.
 His next move was to become the Honor Probation Superintendent at USAFA.
 Here, he counseled USAFA cadets who had violated the Honor Code through a six month character building program.
 He retired from the USAF after almost 21 years, and continued his passion for assisting others by working as a Transition Specialist for over six years.
 He earned his masters degree in HR in 2014 and is currently working on a second masters in Leadership and Management with a completion date in 2024.
 He began working with Falcon Aero Lab in 2022 as an assistant instructor and enjoys working with kids to foster their interests in aerospace technologies.